Our expert conservatory decor ideas for both the interior and exterior

 Refined, larger rural Georgian homes should be more inclined to decorate their elegant conservatories in a more formal fashion, i.e. tasteful embroideries, ample floral prints, chandelier pendant lights, urn style table lamps, classic wing chairs and chesterfield couches never fail to create the distinctive English country house look.

 If you envisage a mix of modern and rural stylings, you can achieve a soft, contemporary country look by combining unvarnished natural wood furniture, tactile linens and other natural materials set against pale painted walls.
-Dark grey slate flooring united with light walls and light toned furniture offers a charming contrast.
+A set of oak-effect bifold doors would be a fantastic addition to a more rural conservatory or orangery.
+Dark grey slate flooring united with light walls and light-toned furniture also offers a charming contrast.